github/rust-gems/crates/bpe/README.md

 It does give a good indication of how the algorithms might perform in practice.

 The graph below shows encoding runtime vs slice length.
-All encoders (except the heap encoder) show the expected linear runtime complexity.
+All encoders show a similar runtime complexity.
-The backtracking encoder, the fastest encoder that still returns correct results, shows a performance gain of approximately 3.5x compared to tiktoken.
-The fully dynamic programming solution and the heap implementation are still quite competitive to TikToken (especially for smaller inputs).
-If the requirement of correct BPE output can be relaxed, then the Greedy approach or the minimal encoding approach are the clear winners.
+The backtracking encoder and tiktoken have comparable performance, and both are about 3.5--4x faster than the Huggingface encoder.

 An interesting observation here is that pre-tokenization slows down encoding quite a bit.
 Compared with the encoding benchmark above, the backtracking encoder without pre-tokenization is almost 4x faster than the one with pre-tokenization in this benchmark.